sirkibsirkib/reo_rs_outdated/token_api_explained2.md

 2. be able to exercise choice insofar as it is expressed by the protocol.

 ###  Token Encoding (general to CA and RBA)
+1. There are two "kinds" of affine token:
+	* "State": representing the state of the automaton. associated with a SET of possible next actions, the concrete option of which has not yet been determined.
+	* "Coupon": corresponding to a transition.
+Gives permission to interact with a port and acquire the next State token.
+2. Some affine type is used to represent the state of the automaton.
+3. The atomic's "main" function is invoked given the start token.
+4. The atomic's function is provided a signature that prohibits returning: `fn foo() -> !`.

 # CA
 ## Representation Specifics